Duplication services offered

-Identify and request the material you would like us to scan via Library Search and/or the OAC and log in to your Aeon Special Collections Request System account.
-There is a button that will transform your request from a research appointment to a duplication request.
-You will need to complete a duplication request for each item you are requesting to be scanned or reformatted.
+- In the request form for the material, there is a button that will transform your request from a research appointment to a duplication request.
+Complete the duplication request form for each item you are requesting to be digitized.

-If you do not know the exact page range, folder, or box for your duplication request please make a reference appointment with the relevant staff or contact us at email@example.com for assistance before submitting your duplication request.
+- If you do not know the exact page range, folder, or box for your duplication request please make a reference appointment with the relevant staff or contact us at email@example.com for assistance before submitting your duplication request.